jace-kline/thesis/thesis.md

 In this set of metrics, we aim to evaluate the accuracy of the array inference performed by the decompiler.
 We examine each array comparison made during the comparison of the ground truth with the decompiler and observe the discrepancies in length, size (bytes), dimensions, and element type.
 The following metrics are presented:

+* *Ground truth varnodes (metatype=ARRAY)*: The number of ground truth varnodes with metatype of ARRAY.
-* *Array comparisons*: The number of total array comparisons made when comparing the ground truth with the decompiler.
+* *Array comparisons*: The number of array comparisons made when comparing the ground truth with the decompiler.
+The decompiler may infer 0 or more array varnodes for each given ground truth array varnode.
+* *Array varnodes inferred as array*: This measures how many ground truth array varnodes are compared to at least 1 decompiler-inferred array varnode.
+* *Array varnodes inferred as array fraction*: Equivalent to *Array varnodes inferred as array* divided by *Ground truth varnodes (metatype=ARRAY)*.
+This expresses the fraction of ground truth array varnodes that are associated with at least one decompiler array inference.
 * *Array length (elements) average error*: For each array comparison, we find the absolute difference in the number of elements inferred by the decompiler as compared to the ground truth.
 We then average these differences over all array comparisons to arrive at this metric.
 * *Array length (elements) average error ratio*: For each array comparison, we first find the absolute difference in the number of elements inferred by the decompiler as compared to the ground truth.
 We then divide this error by the length of the ground truth array to get the error as a ratio of the array size.
 The average of these ratios over all array comparisons produces this metric.
 * *Array size (bytes) average error*: This metric is similar to *Array length (elements) average error* but measures the error in bytes instead of number of elements.